clarkehardy/geviewer/README.md

 ```

 ## Usage
-This package is intended to be used primarily as a command-line tool.
+This package is intended to be used primarily as a command line tool.
 Following installation, the program can be run using:
 ```bash
 geviewer /path/to/file.wrl
 ```